reinierdevalk/abtab/README.md

     $ git clone https://github.com/reinierdevalk/abtab.git .
     ```

-   If you do not have `git` installed, you can simply download the repository manually from [https://github.com/reinierdevalk/abtab/](https://github.com/reinierdevalk/abtab/) by clicking the drop-down arrow on the green 'Code' button, and then clicking 'Download ZIP'.
+   If you do not have `git` installed, you can simply download the repository manually by clicking the drop-down arrow on the green 'Code' button at the top of this page, and then clicking 'Download ZIP'.

 3. Open `config.cfg` and adapt the paths.
 Always use Unix-style forward slashes (`/`) as separators.
    - Replace the default value of the `ROOT_PATH` variable with `<root_path>`; **make sure it ends with a `/`**.